bradleyeckert/chad/doc/ASICs.md

 The 130nm node is attractive for several reasons:

-- The masks are more affordable: No need for multi-layer reticles.
+- The masks are affordable: Laser-writable, no multi-layer reticles.
+- It uses 248nm lithography, also affordable.
 - It's supported by 12" fabs, which is not the case with 180nm.
 - 180nm is cheaper, but the capacity crunch is hitting 8" hard.
-- Due to the above, 130nm is best for new designs.
+- Due to the above, 130nm is best for new designs (if it's enough oomph).
 - eFabless has FOSS chip design tools for 130 nm.
-- 130nm handles analog and mixed signal well too.
+- 130nm handles analog and mixed signal.

 Forth computers are tiny, even when used on a 130nm process like Sky130.
 It's likely your chip will be pad-limited.